doged-io/doged/web/explorer/README.md

-# eCash Block Explorer
+# Dogecoin Block Explorer

-A no-frills eCash explorer focused on speed and providing in-depth information
+A no-frills dogecoin explorer focused on speed and providing in-depth information

 ## Development